Parkbee/assessment/backend/readme.md

 * If no ping response is returned, then the door is offline.
 * A login page is not required.
 The token can be requested when the application starts up.
 * An owner can have only one garage or vice versa.
 Implementation is up to you.
+* Build it as if it were code that will run in production, so don't leave things dangling that shouldn't be there.

 ## Requirements